-Proverbs and quotes about money, gold and silver.
+Proverbs and quotes about money, gold and silver; about economics, capitalism and greed.

 'I assure you, my good friend, I have more money than I can ever need; far more than a man at my age can ever live to spend,' said Mr. Pickwick.